anmar-dev/shop-igniter/README.md

 A simple single online shop.

 *Description*
-Simple online shop with no payment. the objective to learn how to implement a simple online cart shop using the new CI4.
+Simple online shop with no payment (its for physical products). the objective to learn how to implement a simple online cart shop using the new CI4.

 # *Features*